Dec 30th, 2013

 Queen’s Students for Liberty successfully held another free speech wall event on November 4, and were relieved that the university did not try to shut down their display once more.

-On October 24, the student group Canadian Advocates for Freedom and Liberty (CAFL) raised a free speech wall at the University of Calgary, co-sponsored by JCCF.
+On October 24, the student group Canadian Advocates for Freedom and Liberty (CAFL) raised a free speech wall at the University of Calgary, co-sponsored by the Justice Centre.
 The wall was full of text within hours of being set up, and served to educate students and faculty about the importance of free expression to our democracy and the pursuit of truth.

-The JCCF held its first ever essay contest in 2013, receiving 79 submissions from university students across the country.
+We held our first ever essay contest in 2013, receiving 79 submissions from university students across the country.
 The question for the contest was “Positive rights vs. negative rights: which should prevail, and why?”
-Our esteemed judges and members of JCCF’s Board of Directors, Barry Cooper, Brad Miller and Dwight Newman, were impressed with the quality of writing and intelligent arguments presented by these young people.
+Judges were impressed with the quality of writing and intelligent arguments presented by these young people.
 First place ($1,000) was awarded to Christopher Nguyen of McGill University, second place ($500) to Lawrence David of McGill University, and third place ($250) to Janessa Williamson of Wilfrid Laurier University.
-Their essays are posted at JCCF.ca.

-Please support the work of the JCCF and allow us to continue defending the constitutional freedoms of vulnerable Canadians.
-The JCCF is a registered charity (charitable registration number 817174865-RR0001) and issues official tax receipts to donors for donations of $50 or more.
+Please support our work and allow us to continue defending the constitutional freedoms of vulnerable Canadians.
+The Justice Centre is a registered charity (charitable registration number 817174865-RR0001) and issues official tax receipts to donors for donations of $50 or more.

 P.S.
 Donations must be made by December 31, 2013 in order to qualify for the 2013 tax season.
-Make your tax-deductible contribution securely online at JCCF.ca
+Make your tax-deductible contribution securely online.

 Thank you for your support!